snggeng/trip-mapper-demo/README.md

 github account, let's begin!

 We begin by initializing our new rails app.
-So go ahead type ```rails new app_name``` in your directory of choice, to create a new rails app.
+So go ahead type ```rails new app_name -d postgresql``` in your directory of choice, to create a new rails app.
 You will see that many files are being generated for you, that's Rails doing the heavy-lifting for you right there.
+We add ```-d postgresql``` to configure our app to use the PostgreSQL database instead of the default sqlite3.

 Once you've done that, we should move into our new rails app by running the following command in terminal: